Azure/Multi-tenant-Landing-Zones/README.md

  - Create and validate manifests
  - Deploy manifest
  - Manage customers at scale (Lighthouse, customers as code ++)
+ - Discover customers
  - Tenants as code (self documenting, governance scanning)

 ## Extras
-These are 'demos' or features not fully implemented or standalone - to showcase various features of Azure DevOps / GitHub or how to scale from management, operations and deployment.
+These are 'demos' or features not fully implemented or standalone items, to showcase various features of Azure DevOps / GitHub or how to scale from management, operations and deployment.

 - Build-DelegationList.ps1 : This script outputs an array of objects with customer whom are onboarded or offboarded onto your lighthouse offer.
 This requires you to be logged in to your management tenant and have read access to the monitoring logs.
 Typically this would be used in a automation process (azure function or azure automation) on automate the customer process.

 - Export-Blueprints.ps1 - As a part of your company process you might have someone working with Azure Blueprints in staging tenant that you want to automate into your Git Repository to re-use across your customers/tenants.
 This script can be used as such an export - and run periodcally as part of a git workflow / pipeline.

 - Tests\Scripts\Deploy-Customers.tests.ps1 - This test file runs the PSScriptAnalyzer tests and checks for best practices in Powershell script file Deploy-Customer.ps1.
 Can be used as a best practices testing when creating deployment scripts and files.
-Should be embedded as a safe-guard when doing pull-requests.
+Should be embedded as a safe-guard when doing pull-requests and doing work on the actual deployment scripts themselves.

 - Tests\Templates.SVT.tests.ps1 - This set of tests runs the AzSK_ARMTemplateChecker (Azure Secure DevOpsKit) to verify that security best practices have been implemented in our artifacts.
 Can be used as a gate for secure development practices.